Filgeary/demo-website-oswaldos/README.md

 - Supports modern browsers and IE11

-- Passed the test in Chrome DevTools Audit (green zone)
+- Passed the test in Chrome DevTools Audit (Green zone, No PWA)